-The Rubaya Program at Engineers Without Borders - New York has partnered with Goodneighbors, a maize farming cooperative out of northern Rwanda, since July 2015.
+The Rubaya Program at the Engineers Without Borders New York Professional Chapter has partnered with Goodneighbors, a maize farming cooperative out of northern Rwanda, since July 2015.
 The goal of the partnership is to support Goodneighbors’ economic development activities by elevating existing small-scale agricultural practices into a sustainable business.
 The New York based team’s current objective is preparing for the construction of a 30-ton pilot maize storage facility in February and March of 2018.

 Pictured above: Members of Goodneighbors cooperative